kind2-mc/kind2/doc/usr/content/2_input/2_arrays.md

 ### Command line options

-We provide different encodings of recursive array definitions in our internal representation of the transition system.
+We provide different encodings of inductive array definitions in our internal representation of the transition system.
 The command line interface exposes different options to control which encoding is used.
 This is particularly relevant for SMT solvers that have built-in features, whether it is support for